 Whether you can discharge tuition, room, and board owed to a college or other school depends on whether the debt is an educational loan.
-If you didn't sign a promissory note or take out a loan from the school to cover these payments, then you can probably discharge the debt in bankruptcy.
+If you didn't sign a promissory note or take out a loan from the school to cover these payments, then you might be able to discharge the debt in bankruptcy.
 Otherwise, if the debt qualifies as a student loan, you'll need to file a lawsuit and prove that it will be an undue hardship to pay it.

-Student loans are not automatically discharged in Chapter 7 or Chapter 13 bankruptcy.
-Instead, in order to discharge either federal or private student loans, you must bring a separate action within your bankruptcy case (called an adversary proceeding) and demonstrate to the court that repaying your student loans would cause you undue hardship.
+Student loans aren't automatically discharged in Chapter 7 or Chapter 13 bankruptcy—and wiping them out isn't easy.
+To discharge either federal or private student loans, you must bring a separate action within your bankruptcy case (called an adversary proceeding) and demonstrate to the court that repaying your student loans would cause you undue hardship.

-Courts have come up with various standards that borrowers must meet in order to prove undue hardship.
+Courts have come up with various standards that borrowers must meet to prove undue hardship.
 You can learn about those standards in Student Loan Debt in Bankruptcy.

 This hardship test, however, applies only to educational loans.
-While that definition tends to include almost all loans you take out to pay for school, it usually does not include debts you owe to an educational institution for tuition, room, board, and the like.
+While that definition tends to include almost all loans you take out to pay for school, it usually does not cover debts you owe directly to an educational institution for tuition, room, board, and the like.
 But, keep in mind that this is only when such debts aren't structured as a loan or extension of credit.